-The code flash which stores a program code, and the data flash which stores data are explained.
-A code flash stores an instruction code, and CPU reads and executes it.
+The code Flash which stores a program code, and the data Flash which stores data are explained.
+A code Flash stores an instruction code, and CPU reads and executes it.

-There is user information area which can be accessed in a code flash by bank change.
+There is user information area which can be accessed in a code Flash by bank change.
 Since user information area is not erased by a chip erasing command, for example, a unique management number etc. can be written to it

-A data flash stores data, and even if power supply is intercepted, it keeps data.
+A data Flash stores data, and even if power supply is intercepted, it keeps data.

-Flash memory Function classification Function Functional Description Comments Automatic Programming Data programming is performed at 4 words (16 bytes).
-Programming and Erasing Automatic chip erasing Erasing all area of a flash memory is performed automatically.
-Object: Code flash Data flash Except User information area in code flash.
-Automatic area erasing Erasing in an area unit is performed automatically.
-Automatic block erasing Erasing in a block unit is performed automatically.
-Code Flash Automatic page erasing Erasing in a page unit is performed automatically.
-2.0MB 1.5MB Program/erase protection Protection Programming and erasing can be prohibited per block.(Note) 1.0MB 512KB Security Security Prohibition of read-out from the flash memory by a flash writer and of using a debugging tools.
-Memory swap Automatic memory swap Swap /swap release /swap size specification of a code flash block is performed automatically.
-Execute Instruction Execute Instruction Instructions can be executed.
-Program/erase to other area Program/erase to other area of code/data flash Basic operation to a code/data flash can be performed.
-Dual mode Read Control Access time The access time of flash memory can be changed to optimize the user conditions (system clock).
-Read Buffer Access on a minimum of one clock is possible.
+Flash memory Function classification Function Functional description Comments Automatic programming Data programming is performed at 4 words (16 bytes). - Programming and erasing Automatic chip erasing Erasing all area of a Flash memory is performed automatically.
+Target Flash memory: Code Flash Data Flash Except user information area Automatic area erasing Erasing in an area unit is performed automatically. - Automatic block erasing Erasing in a block unit is performed automatically. - Automatic page erasing Erasing in a page unit is performed automatically. - Code Flash 1.0MB Program/erase protection Protection Programming and erasing can be prohibited per block.
+(Note) - 512KB 256KB 128KB Security Security Prohibition of read-out from the Flash memory by a Flash writer and of using a debugging tool. - Memory swap Automatic memory swap Swap/swap release/swap size specification of a code Flash block is performed automatically. - Execute instruction Execute instruction Instructions can be executed. - Program/erase to other area Program/erase to the code Flash in the difference area or data Flash Basic operation to the code Flash in the difference area or data Flash can be performed.
+Dual mode Read control Access time The access time of Flash memory can be changed to optimize the user conditions (system clock). - Read Buffer Access on a minimum of one clock is possible. -

-Table 1.1 Functional description (code flash)
+Table 1.1 Functional Description (Code Flash)